dlempert/dlempert.github.io/publications.md

 Though the literature on agenda-setting at the U.S. Supreme Court is sizable, justice-vote-level multivariate analyses of certiorari are almost exclusively limited to samples of discussed cases from 1986-1993.
 Moreover, these studies have done very little to explore justice-level heterogeneity on certiorari.
 Here, we present an initial effort to address these lacunae by analyzing the predictors of individual justices' cert votes on all paid dockets from the 1939, 1968, and 1982 terms.
 We find substantial justice-level heterogeneity in the weight that justices place on the standard factors shaping the cert vote.
 We also show that some of this heterogeneity is associated with justice experience and ideological extremism, largely in theoretically predicted ways.
 In closing, we sound a note of caution on drawing conclusions about effects of justice attributes, when the number of justices is relatively small.

-Accepted, *Political Science Research & Methods*.
+Forthcoming, *Political Science Research & Methods*.
 A draft is available [here](https://raw.githubusercontent.com/dlempert/dlempert.github.io/master/docs/jlev_cert_ol.pdf) (pdf).
 Replication materials at journal's Dataverse.
 <br/><br/>